openssl-req, req - PKCS#10 certificate request and certificate generating utility.

 - -days n

-When the -x509 option is being used this specifies the number of days to certify the certificate for, otherwise it is ignored. n should be a positive integer.
+when the -x509 option is being used this specifies the number of days to certify the certificate for.
 The default is 30 days.

 - -set_serial n

-Serial number to use when outputting a self signed certificate.
+serial number to use when outputting a self signed certificate.
 This may be specified as a decimal value or a hex value if preceded by 0x.
 It is possible to use negative serial numbers but this is not recommended.

 - -extensions section